Quophy7804/webDevelopment1/README.md

 CSS and
 Javascript (js)

-In this project you will to get to build a responsive web application for a restaurant with several branches
+In this project you will to get to build a responsive web application for a restaurant with several branches in same or other cities depending on your preferences.